viniciuslvb/Trybe-Exercicios/README.md

 <h1> All Trybe School Activities </h1>

-This repository contains two folders and a readme, all created while studying at Trybe.
+This repository contains a readme, created while studying at Trybe.
-The course-summaries folder contains home-made compiled lessons, so they can be consulted by peer students.
-The exercises folder displays some of the initial developed learning activities.
-Finally, the present readme displays all the delivered projects.

 The Trybe program has more than 1,500 hours of classroom and online classes and covers front-end, back-end, computer science, software engineering, agile methodologies and soft skills.